Code-Institute-Submissions/self-isolation-watch/README.md

 ### Future Features
 - This list is limited to ' ' and they can click ' ' if they want to see the entire list.
 - chat and share symptoms
+## Features
+### Future Features
+- This list is limited to ' ' and they can click ' ' if they want to see the entire list.
+- chat and share symptoms
+- line remains under page on nav bar to indictae what page you are on.
+- images

 ### Existing Features
-The app has 5 pages in total: symptoms, register, login, my symptoms, log out. on arrival to the app, symptoms, register and login are all thats available, once logged in, user now sees, log out, my symptoms, symptoms and add symptom.
+The app has 5 pages in total: symptoms, register, login, my symptoms, log out. on arrival to the app, symptoms, register and login are all that's available, once logged in, the user now sees, log out, my symptoms, symptoms and add symptom.

-Whilst building, I had add symtpom as a seperate page, however towards the end of building the site, i saw that it was possible and better UX to have the add symptom form on the my symptom/ profile page.
-I simply made the navigation link to add symptom, the id of the add symptom form, which is on the my symptoms page.
+Whilst building, I had 'add symptom' as a separate page, however, towards the end of building the site, I saw that it was possible and better UX to have the add symptom form on my symptoms/ profile page.
+I simply made the navigation link to add symptom, the id of the add symptom form, which is on the 'my symptoms' page.

 #### Database structure

 The data for this project is stored in my MongoDB database within three collections as follows:
-- *Users* - This collection stores the user's username and their enctrypted password created when they signed up to self isolation watch.
+- *Users* - This collection stores the user's username and their encrypted password created when they signed up to self-isolation watch.
-- *Symptoms* - When a user creates a symptom, it is stored within this collection with the following information: The username linking the symptom to their profile, the symptom name, the users self isolation status, description of their symptom, date from which they have been experienceing the symptom and their mood and mental health.
+- *Symptoms* - When a user creates a symptom, it is stored within this collection with the following information: The username linking the symptom to their profile, the symptom name, the users' self-isolation status, description of their symptom, date from which they have been experiencing the symptom and their mood and mental health.
-- *Status* - The self isolation status options are saved in seperate documents within the status collection.
-The statuses are itterated through to provide the self isolation status of the user, when completeing the form to add a symptom.
+- *Status* - The self-isolation status options are saved in separate documents within the status collection.
+The statuses are iterated through to provide the self-isolation status of the user when completing the form to add a symptom.

 #### Consistent features across all pages

 - The menu at the top of the page and footer are consistent in design and responsive throughout the website.
-However, the contents of the menu changes depending on if a user is logged in or not.
+However, the menu changes depending on if a user is logged in or not.

 - The menu bar differs depending on the user session.
  For users logged in reads as :